My Pest Control Quick Tips

 Aside from their colouring, there are a handful of aesthetics that can help you identify termites.
 They are:

-As previously stated, depending on the caste, the appearance of a termite can differ.
+Depending on the caste, the appearance of a termite can differ.
 Although they generally look the same, there are a handful of unique characteristics which separates each faction.

 During the early stages of their life, termite queens are flying termites so their appearance reflects those in that caste.